-The Universidad Autonoma de Nuevo Leon was officially founded in 1933, although its origins are distant, so as in that year their schools of Laws, Medicine and Pharmacy, the Escuela Normal and the Colegio Civil were established already.
-Nevertheless, the foundation of the institution took place in September 25th 1933, date in which its activities began, with a total of 1,862 students and 218 professors registered.
+The Universidad Autonoma de Nuevo Leon was officially founded in 1933, although its origins are older with the schools of Law, Medicine and Pharmacy, Escuela Normal, and Colegio Civil which were established before that time.
+These were key principles for the foundation of the institution which took place in September, 25th, 1933 with a total of 1,862 students and 218 professors.

 A socially engaged institution

-The crisis was solve by state authorities by the dissolution of the University on September 28th 1934, and the subsequent creation of the Organizing Committee of the Socialist University, directed by Martinez Villarreal and the Socialist Students Federation (FES).
+Crisis was resolved by the State authorities through the dissolution of the University on September 28, 1934, and the creation of the Socialist University Organizing Commission, chaired by Martinez Villarreal, and the Socialist Students Federation.